You've found an area that we don't have tips for yet.

 Cater news headlines to your taste

-Create one awesome presentation, not 12 disjointed ones
+Create one awesome group presentation, not 5 disjointed ones

-Use Google Drive to write and edit with others in real time.
+Use Google Slides to write and edit with others in real time.

 Click "Share" to invite people to work on the presentation.